sap-labs-france/ev-server/README.md

 * Create a local configuration file located in './test/config/local.json' with the parameters to override like

         {
+          "superadmin": {
+            "username": "YOUR_SUPERADMIN_USERNAME",
+            "password": "YOUR_SUPERADMIN_PASSWORD"
+          },
           "admin": {
             "username": "YOUR_ADMIN_USERNAME",
-            "password": "YOUR_ADMIN_PASSWORD"
+            "password": "YOUR_ADMIN_PASSWORD",
+            "tenant": "YOUR_TENANT"
           },
           "server": {
             "logs": "json"
           },
           "ocpp": {
+            "json": {
                 "logs": "json"
             }
           }
+        }

   For further parameters, check the [`config`](./test/config.js) content.
 It is also possible to use environment variables as defined in the [`config`](./test/config.js) file
 * Start a server containing the configured admin user in the database
+* If you have done it yet, run the command `npm run test:createContext`
-* run the command `npm test`
+* Run the command `npm test`

-You can

 ### Docker Mode
 Depending on the need it is possible to start different docker containers.